marsbroshok/mlops-labs/lab-02-environment-kfp/README.md

 In this lab, you will provision a lightweight deployment of **Kubeflow Pipelines**.

-Since you are going to use **AI Platform Notebooks** as your lab environment,  you need to complete the `lab-01-environment-notebook` lab before proceeding.
+Since other services are configured in the `lab-01-environment-notebook` lab you need to complete that lab before proceeding.